RichardBradley/liquibase.github.com/index.md

             </div>
             <div class="lb-choose-path__path__text">
                 <p>
-                    Liquibase provides a great starting point for teams addressing the challenges that come with managing database changes.
+                    Liquibase provides a great starting point for teams addressing the challenges that come with managing database schema changes.
                     <br><br>
                     It does a lot more than push database scripts, it generates and deploys them as well.
                 </p>